NVIDIA-Merlin/NVTabular/docs/source/cloud_integration.md

    jupyter-lab --allow-root --ip='0.0.0.0' --NotebookApp.token='<password>'
    ```

-## Google Cloud Platform
+## Google Cloud Platform ##

 The Google Cloud Platform offers [Compute Engine instances with NVIDIA GPU support](https://cloud.google.com/compute/docs/gpus).
-We're using a VM with 8x NVIDIA A100 GPUs and eight local SSD-NVMe devices configured as RAID 0 to demonstrate the steps below.
+We're using a VM with 8x NVIDIA A100 GPUs and eight local SSD-NVME devices configured as RAID 0 to demonstrate the steps below.

 To run NVTabular on the cloud using GCP, do the following:

 1. Configure and create the VM.
     * **GPU**: 8xA100 (a2-highgpu-8g)
     * **Boot Disk**: Ubuntu version 18.04
-    * **Storage**: Local 8xSSD-NVMe
+    * **Storage**: Local 8xSSD-NVME

 2. [Install the appropriate NVIDIA drivers and CUDA](https://cloud.google.com/compute/docs/gpus/install-drivers-gpu#ubuntu-driver-steps).
    ```